Esri/offline-editor-js/README.md

 * There are browser limitations and technical dependencies.
 The offline capabilities in this toolkit depend on certain JavaScript capabilities being present in the browser.
 Go [here](doc/dependencies.md) for a detailed breakdown.
 * Attachments are supported with some limitations listed [here](./doc/attachments.md).
 * Browser storage space on mobile devices is a known limitation.
 This applies to stand-alone web applications and hybrid applications.
 * The ArcGIS Editor Widget (ArcGIS API for JavaScript v3.x) may not work with `OfflineEditAdvanced` after a full offline restart.
-It's recommended that you build your own custom editing functionality that is fully mobile compliant.
+It's recommended that you build your own custom editing functionality that is fully mobile and offline compliant.

 ## Supported browsers
 * Only the latest versions of Chrome, Firefox and Safari are supported.